Why it works

 We help our students take responsibility

-Online lessons allow students to take control of their participation levels.
+Online lessons allow students to take control of their participation level.
 This autonomy helps them take ownership of their learning.
-They also know that we assess their learning behaviours, which helps them keep focus on their own responsibilities in the learning process.
+They know their learning behaviours are assessed, which keeps them focused on their own responsibilities in the learning process.

-We also engage with various levels of curriculum co-construction.
+Our students engage with various curriculum co-construction.
 This allows students a greater understanding of ‘what,’ ‘when,’ and ‘how,’ parts of the curriculum are taught.
-Taking part in that process helps learners to understand their responsibility in the learning process and further motivates them to engage positively.
+Taking part in that process helps learners not only understand their responsibility in the learning process, but further motivates them to engage positively.
 Altogether, students have a better chance of accomplishing the objectives they have helped to set.
-Student autonomy can be encouraged by planning a unit as usual, but leaving a few areas open for discussion/negotiation with them.
-We may start by negotiating just a few assignments.
-Takeaway homeworks are great for this – they allow for student choice and give teachers valuable insights about how students differentiate for themselves.
-We also offer opportunities for open-ended, collaborative problem-solving and decision-making that relate to their course content, allowing students to consider opposing ideas, think outside the box, make joint decisions with their teacher, and defend the choices that are made.